 \subsection{Modification of magnetic anisotropy}

 A consequence of a SOC-driven modulation of superconductivity is the potential for a reciprocal effect i.e., a reorientation of {\bf M} due to superconductivity~\cite{Johnsen:2019}.
-A reduction in $T_c$ of the superconductor for an in-plane {\bf M} translates to a reduction in the condensation energy due to a suppression of the superconducting gap.
-The free energy of the superconducting state will thus favour an out-of-plane {\bf M}. {\bf M}-angle-dependence of free energy means that for a sufficiently low-anisotropy barier in the F layer, $T_c$ can trigger an in-plane to out-of-plane {\bf M} reorientation.
+A reduction in $T_c$ of the superconductor for an IP {\bf M} translates to a reduction in the condensation energy due to a suppression of the superconducting gap.
+The free energy of the superconducting state will thus favour an OOP {\bf M}. {\bf M}-angle-dependence of free energy means that for a sufficiently low-anisotropy barier in the F layer, $T_c$ can trigger an IP to OOP {\bf M} reorientation.
 This is modeled as a S/HM/F structure.
 Using the tight-binding Bogoliubov-de Gennes method on a lattice (see Section 3), the system is described by the Hamiltonian